DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 For local development, developers will be able to access SND only via the DEFRA VPN or DEFRA laptop with the assigned role of `Cognitive Services OpenAI User`.
 Giving the developers the ability to test Azure Open AI services locally via APIM and view model deployments of the deployment Azure Open AI service.

 For Dev plus environments, developers will be able to access SND only via the DEFRA VPN or DEFRA laptop with the assigned role of `Cognitive Services OpenAI User`.
-This currently allow them to:
+This will currently allow them to:

 - View the resource in Azure Portal
 - View the resource endpoint under “Keys and Endpoint” but not the keys.